dcast0607/Personal-Weather-App/README.md

 ## Implementation

-**Revision 1:**
+**Revision 1:** (COMPLETED)
 The first thing we will focus on will be building on the homepage.
 - Add html elements that will contain our data.
+(COMPLETED)
 - Add CSS stylings to modify the layout of the page and to make sure that it is intuitive to use.
+(COMPLETED)
 - Prep the HTML elements that will be used in our javascript.
+(COMPLETED)

 (We will be using bootstrap to make it easier to create some of our HTML elements and to help with the formatting.)

+**Revision 2:**
+- Work out the Javascript logic that will be used to fetch our data
+- Retrieve fetch response and console log it
+- Link search button to API, user input will be used to make request to API
+- API response is linked to HTML page

+**Revision 3:**
+- Test
+- Revise files
+- Refactor
+- Comment